I’m not naturally frugal – I actually love spending money.

 10. Helps you break bad money habits

-If there is one answer to the question ‘Why Budget’, it’s this: a budget makes decision-making easy.
+If there’s one answer to the question “Why budget?” it’s this: a budget makes decision-making easy.

-When your money comes in, your budget tells you where it needs to go.
+When money comes in, your budget tells it where to go:

-One of the biggest disadvantages of not budgeting is that you are constantly reacting to situations.
+One of the biggest disadvantages of not budgeting is that you’re constantly reacting.

 11. Saves time